achin/lein-mustache/README.md

 This plugin evaluates [Mustache](http://mustache.github.com/) templates using the [Clostache](https://github.com/fhd/clostache) library.
-This library is in development and has been tested with Clojure 1.3.0 and Leiningen 1.6.2.
+This library is in development and has been tested with Clojure 1.3.0, Leiningen 1.6.2, and Leiningen 2.0.0-preview3.

 Installation
 ============